 There are two species of Tanacetum found in Minnesota, T. vulgare and T. parthenium, Fever Few, which is also introduced and invasive.
 Tansy is much more widespread, found in over half the counties of the state, with most exceptions in the southern half.
 In North America it is found throughout except for 5 states near the Gulf Coast and two northern Canadian Provinces.

-Uses: Tansy has seen both practical and medicinal use.
+Uses: Tansy has seen both practical and medicinal use and for that reason, it was originally brought to North America.
 From a practical standpoint, the oil distilled from the plant makes a good mosquito dope when mixed with oil of Fleabane and Pennyroyal and then diluted with alcohol.
 Gerard (Ref. #6a) wrote in his Herball in 1597 "In the spring time are made with the leaves hereof newly sproong up, and with egs, cakes or tansies, which be pleasant in taste, and good for the stomacke.
 For if any bad humors cleave thereunto, it doth perfectly concoct them, and scowre them downwards.
 The roote preserved with honie or sugar, is an especiall thing against the gowt, if everie day for a certaine space, a reasonable quantitie thereof be eaten fasting.
 The seede of Tansie is a singular and approoved medicine against wormes, for in what sort soever it be taken, it killeth and driveth them foorth."
 He goes on to say that "Also being drunke with wine, it is good against the paine of the bladder, and when a man cannot pisse but by drops."

 Culpepper (Ref. #4b) writing in The English Physician 75 years later echoes some of the thoughts of Gerard about worms and the stoppage of urine, but he has much to say about this use for pregnant women: "Dame Venus was minded to pleasure women with child by this herb for there grows not an herb fitter for their use than this is ...
 This herb bruised and applied to the navel, stays miscarriages; I know no herb like it for that use; boiled in ordinary beer and the decoction drank, doth the like; and if her womb be not as she would have it, this decoction will make it so.
 Let those women that desire children, love this herb, it is their best companion, (their husbands excepted)."